-Filing Workers’ Compensation Claims in New Mexico
+Filing Workers’ Compensation Claims

 Hopefully you’ve never experienced an injury or disease while on the job, but if you have, you’re not alone.
 Employers pay thousands of dollars every day to current or former employees who can no longer physically fulfill their previous duties.

 In New Mexico, the majority of employers are required to carry Workers’ Compensation Insurance on all their employees.
 If you haven’t been injured, you may consider the contribution from your paycheck that regularly supports this fund as nuisance at best, or a problem at worst.
 But at some point you may see that investment come in handy when you or your family member gets hurt at work.

 In this article, we’ll give you some of the basics to knowing when to file a claim and how the process works.

 There are several aspects to each injury case involving employers and employees.
 The first thing to do when an accident or injury has occurred at your job is to make sure that everyone involved has received proper emergency medical care.
 This may involve dialing 911 or driving the victim to the nearest emergency room.